Dylonni/42_IOT/p3/README.md

 ####  selfHeal : false

-- **If you modify files locally and apply** : ArgoCD will say that you are **OutOfSync**, because it's source of truth (git) doesn't have the same state as your current app.
+- **If you modify files locally and apply changes** : ArgoCD will say that you are **OutOfSync**, because it's source of truth (git) doesn't have the same state as your current app.
 In order to get synchronized again you need to write the same changes as you did locally inside your Git repository.
 > [!CAUTION]
 > You can "force" the sync inside the ArgoCD interface, and it might show that it is **Synced**.
 >